 Scientific Investigations Reports 2007-5097 and 2011-5234

-Mapping of water-level contours, water-level change and numerous interferometric synthetic aperture radar (InSAR) images were combined in an interactive map.
+Mapping of water-level contours, water-level change, water-quality measurements and numerous interferometric synthetic aperture radar (InSAR) images were combined in an interactive map.
 This interactive map may be customized to your needs and viewed at a scale that is appropriate for the data.

 Description of Study Area

 The Mojave River and Morongo groundwater basins are in the southwestern part of the Mojave Desert in southern California, approximately 80 miles north and 40 miles northeast, respectively, of Los Angeles.
 The Mojave River and Morongo groundwater basins together encompass about 2,400 square miles.
 The climate of these basins is typical of the Mojave Desert region of southern California.
 Most areas of the basin floor receive 4 to 6 inches of precipitation per year, although annual precipitation can be greater than 40 inches in the southern and eastern San Bernardino and the San Gabriel Mountains (Lines, 1996).
 Recharge to the groundwater system from direct infiltration of precipitation is minimal.